34 Fun Things To Do in Melbourne with Kids [in 2023]

 Note that helmets are compulsory in Australia.

 What kid doesn’t love to hang out on the beach?
 St Kilda beach is just 20 minutes from the heart of the city.
-It offers long stretches of sand and lots of amenities close by where you can grab a snack or a drink.
+There are endless sandy runways for castle-building, conveniently close snack shacks for those “I’m hungry” moments and waves gentler than a lullaby.

 One of the fun things to do in Melbourne with family is spend a day at St Kilda Beach